-At Stephensons our inheritance dispute specialists are one of only a small number of dedicated contentious probate teams in the UK.
+At Stephensons our inheritance dispute solicitors are one of only a small number of dedicated contentious probate teams in the UK.
 Our solicitors are well experienced in dealing with a wide variety of disputes relating to Wills, estates, trusts and Court of Protection issues.

 If a family member has passed away and what has been left for you in their Will is not what you anticipated, our solicitors may be able to challenge the Will.
 If you have concerns that it is invalid or that yourself or another family member has been unfairly excluded, we may be able to help.
-We can do so by making a claim under the Inheritance (Provision for Family and Dependants) Act 1975.

-We can help with:
+Our inheritance dispute solicitors can help with:

-- Contesting a Will
+- Challenging the validity of a Will

 - Estate administration disputes

 - Caveats, warnings and appearances